 - Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

-Retaliation includes intimidating, threatening, coercing, discouraging or in any way discriminating against an individual because of the individual’s complaint or participation in in the complaint process.
+- Retaliation: means intimidation, threats, coercion, or discrimination against any person by the University, a student, or employees, against an individual because of the individual’s complaint or participation in the complaint process.
 Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this policy.

 - Respondent means an individual who has been reported to be the perpetrator of conduct that could constitute a violation of this policy.